-The exercises in this workbook all follow a standard structure that has been specifically developed to help you to understand what you need to do to complete a specific task in R, to gain experience in doing it, and to help you work out how to apply it to your own data.
-First, you are provided with a brief introduction to the task itself, and to the structure that your data need to have to be able to complete it.
+The exercises in this workbook all follow a standard structure that has been developed to help you to understand what you need to do to complete a specific task in R, to gain experience in doing it, and to help you work out how to apply it to your own data.
+First, you are provided with a brief introduction to the task itself and what you will learn by completing it.
 Next, you will find a flow diagram with all the information you need to work through an example of the task using a specific data set.
-Once you have worked through this initial example, you will find details of how you can modify the commands you used to produce different results, as well as examples of such modifications that you can work through.
+Once you have worked through this initial example, you will find details of how you can modify the code you used to produce different results, as well as examples of such modifications that you can work through.
 This will help you gain a deeper understanding of how you can adapt a specific workflow to your own data.
-At the end, you will find a final example that you can use to test the knowledge you have gained from the exercise.
-This approach of providing detailed step-by-step workflows, along with examples of increasing complexity for you to work through by entering and modifying variations on a specific set of commands, means that you can use these exercises to rapidly and efficiently increase your data analysis skills, as well as providing a resource you can refer back to any time you wish to refresh your knowledge of how to do a specific task.
+This approach of providing detailed step-by-step workflows, along with examples of increasing complexity for you to work through by modifying the commands it contains, means that you can use these exercises to rapidly and efficiently increase your graphing and data visualisation skills.
+In addition, it provides a resource you can refer back to any time you wish to refresh your knowledge of how to do a specific task.